ODU-CGA-CubeSat/orbit-propagator/README.md

 - `dragCondition` is the string value describing whether the cubeSat is: `tumbling`, `front`, `boom_front`, `boom_tumbling`; and
 - `SatMass` is the numeric value of the CubeSat mass (e.g., 4.5 kg)
 - 'GPSFileName' is the string value of the .csv file containing GPS ephemeris data (time and state vector)
+-  GPS_period_min is the numeric value of how often the satellite will ping the GPS in minutes
 - 'OutputFileName' is the string value of the .csv file for ephemeris data

 Outputs: